microsoft/pxt-calliope/docs/device/pins.md

 * **1**: GPIO with ADC
 * **2**: GPIO with ADC

-The other two large pins (3V and GND) are very different!/td/td
+The other two large pins (3V and GND) are very different!

 ## ~hint